top of page

 A: The following restrictions apply to campfires:

-Campfires CANNOT be left unattended and must be extinguished upon leaving the campsite.
+• Campfires CANNOT be left unattended and must be extinguished upon leaving the campsite.
+Water must be applied to embers/coals to ensure no fire hazard remains.

-Campfires MUST be contained or in the fire rings provided.
+• Campfires MUST be contained or in the fire rings/pits provided.

-All fires, including their size and location, are subject to the control of Parks staff and Cal Fire.
+• All fires, including their size and location, are subject to the control of Parks staff, Sheriff, and Cal Fire.

 Q: Is proof of vaccinations required for dogs at the Reservoirs?